jordancharest/Behavioral-Cloning/README.md

 [original]: ./image/original_data_histogram.png "Histogram of original data"
 [final]: ./image/after_data_augmentation.png "After Data Augmentation"
 [center]: ./image/center.jpg "Example Image from Car Center Camera"

-[image4]: ./examples/placeholder_small.png "Recovery Image"
-[image5]: ./examples/placeholder_small.png "Recovery Image"
-[image6]: ./examples/placeholder_small.png "Normal Image"
-[image7]: ./examples/placeholder_small.png "Flipped Image"
+---

 ### Model Architecture

 #### 1. Choosing an architecture

 End-to-End Behavioral Cloning has been attempted by several research teams before, and trying to implement an architecture on my own would be naive.
 Perhaps the most famous model was made by a team at NVIDIA.
-Their [results](https://arxiv.org/pdf/1604.07316.pdf) show great results for their model, but there is one problem: it is too large.
+Their [results](https://arxiv.org/pdf/1604.07316.pdf) show great performance from their model, but there is one problem: it is too large.
 I needed to train my model on a CPU, but given the size of their model, it would have taken way too long.
 I found a couple other similar models, and finally settled on [this one](https://github.com/commaai/research) made by comma.ai.
 It is significantly smaller than the NVIDIA model, and appeared to be just as effective.

 The model begins with a normalization layer implemented as a Keras Lambda layer.
 I added a Cropping2D layer after the normalization layer in an effort to remove irrelevant data and further decrease training time.
 The model continues as a convolution neural network with 3 convolutional layers with 8x8, 5x5, and 5x5 kernel sizes, respectively.
 These layers are followed by only two fully connected layers, the first with 512 neurons, and the second is the output layer, with just a single output neuron for the predicted steering angle.
 All activation layers use the exponential linear unit (ELU) activation function.
 A 20% dropout rate is added after the final convolutional layer and a 50% dropout rate is added after the first fully connected layer.
 Finally, the loss function used is mean squared error (MSE).